Professional Sound Education & Practitioner Pathways

 Foundational CPD · Sound awareness and responsive playing

-Develop listening, awareness, and confident, responsive playing through guided exploration with sound.
+Develop listening, sound awareness and responsive playing through guided exploration with sound.

 Applied CPD · Sound awareness in real-world settings